cubic-chariot/gtnh/gog-getting-started.md

     which can be squeezed (together with dirt) into lava.
     (Thanks `Bigfluf#3586` for pointing this out!)

-- Make a vanilla cobble generator.
-    Forge hammer the cobble to get gravel and sand.
-    Sand and rotten flesh from your mob farm gives plenty of dirt, which can be made into plenty of mud and extracted to clay.
-    Make a Tinker's Construct Smeltery and power it with the lava you got in the last step.
+- Get more clay from XP buckets and make a Tinker's Construct Smeltery.

-- Now make a ball mold, glass tubes, vacuum tubes, and LV circuits.
+    Now make a ball mold, glass tubes, vacuum tubes, and LV circuits.
     (Red alloy cables can be made in an alloy smelter with rubber and red alloy wires.)
     Congratulations, you've reached the LV age!
+    - Alternatively,
+        you can make a vanilla cobble generator, hammer the cobble to gravel and sand, crafting it with rotten flesh and leaves/saplings to make dirt, mix with water to get mud,
+        and extract the clay from it.

 Additional and Alternative Strategies
 -------------------------------------